Services & Rates

 Reduces stress, anxiety and depression

-involves applying Young Living’s organic therapeutic grade essential oils to the feet, shoulders, back and spine.
+The Raindrop Technique involves applying Young Living’s organic therapeutic grade essential oils to the feet, shoulders, back and spine.
 It is a form of aromatherapy.
 It was developed during the 1980's by a naturopathic physician, D. Gary Young.
 The Raindrop Technique is a sequence of anointing with oils and using massage techniques that brings structural and electrical alignment to the body in a relaxing and invigorating manner through the power of essential oils.
 There are many versions of the Raindrop Technique, but the same oils are always applied, though not always in the same sequence.
 The Raindrop technique can be customized to address different health issues that are not directly related to back problems.
 As a rule, when customizing RT, you will generally want to start with Valor, Oregano and Thyme.
 These three oils form the basis or "hub" of all Raindrop applications.
 (For extra antiviral effect, add Mountain Savory).
 The other essential oils such as Basil, Wintergreen or Birch, Marjoram, Cypress can be omitted and replaced by essentials oils specific for the condition being treated.
-Most of the Raindrop oils are high in phenolic content to ward off potentially damaging viruses and bacteria while cleansing cellular receptors sites to enhance inter and intra cellular communication and improving overall body function.
+Most of the Raindrop oils are high in phenolic content which may ward off potentially damaging viruses and bacteria while cleansing cellular receptors sites to enhance inter and intra cellular communication and improving overall body function.

 The Raindrop Technique may help stimulate every organ, muscle and bone of the body at a cellular level through the oils, supporting the immune system, bringing the body into structural/electrical balance, and enabling the release of toxins or disease where ever they may be lodged-including those illnesses lodged in the mind and emotions.